IsaacLuo/py_ppt_compressor/README.md

-This is a script for compreesing pptx files
+This is a script for compressing pptx files

 Yes, Powerpoint has a compress funtion, but it only crop the picutres and decrease the resolution.
 It's a good way if all picutres you insterted are jpegs.